 Twee is written in Haskell.
 Terms are represented as array-based flatterms for efficient unification and matching.
 Rewriting uses a perfect discrimination tree.

-The passive set is represented compactly (12 bytes per critical pair) by only storing the information needed to reconstruct the critical pair, not the critical pair itself.
+The passive set is represented compactly (12 bytes per critical pair) by storing only the information needed to reconstruct the critical pair, not the critical pair itself.
 Because of this, Twee can run for an hour or more without exhausting memory.

 Twee uses an LCF-style kernel: all rules in the active set come with a certified proof object which traces back to the input axioms.
 When a conjecture is proved, the proof object is transformed into a human-readable proof.
 Proof construction does not harm efficiency because the proof kernel is invoked only when a new rule is accepted.
 In particular, reasoning about the passive set does not invoke the kernel.
-The translation from Horn clauses to equations is not yet certified.